Director of Midwifery and Head of Nursing - Band 8D

 - You will be a true advocate of the development of service and are required to both drive and promote continuous improvement

-- You will lead, support and influence the Bristol, North Somerset and South Gloucestershire (BNSSG) Local Maternity System in line with the Better Births recommendations which includes the planning and delivery of models of midwifery care, creating new ways of working with innovation to improve outcomes, support service development and quality improvement.
+- You will lead and support the team within the Bristol, North Somerset and South Gloucestershire (BNSSG) Local Maternity System in line with the Better Births recommendations which includes the planning and delivery of models of midwifery care, creating new ways of working with innovation to improve outcomes, support service development and quality improvement.
 This high-profile senior post will appeal to someone who is keen to play an influential role in shaping the future delivery of maternity health care services and further enhance the Trust’s National reputation for innovation and leadership in the areas of maternity, neonatology and gynaecology.

 - NBT is located in North of Bristol City centre, close to the M4/M5 junction at Almondsbury and Bristol Parkway railway station, we have excellent communication and transport links to all points North, South, East and West – the countryside and the seaside are within an easy commute.